SayantanMitra87/DataScience/README.md

-1. Getting started with Data Science
+### 1. Getting started with Data Science

-Awesome Data Science: This is an awesome repository if you are to begin with Data Science.
+* [Awesome Data Science](https://github.com/okulbilisim/awesome-datascience.git): This is an awesome repository if you are to begin with Data Science.
 Here you’ll find every step that you need to take till the end of your journey.

-Data Science Resources: This is another repository of data science tutorials to help you conquer this skill set.
+* [Data Science Resources](): This is another repository of data science tutorials to help you conquer this skill set.
 You can free to choose any of these, both are equally good.

-Text Books in Data Science: If you like to read and refer to books, here is a compiled list of  best books on machine learning, data mining, statistics, data visualization etc.
+* [Text Books in Data Science](): If you like to read and refer to books, here is a compiled list of  best books on machine learning, data mining, statistics, data visualization etc.

-2. Algorithms
+### 2. Algorithms

-Data Science Algorithms: Here’s a comprehensive overview & explanation of algorithms such as Linear Regression, Logistic Regression, K-Mean Clustering, Random Forest.
+* [Data Science Algorithms](): Here’s a comprehensive overview & explanation of algorithms such as Linear Regression, Logistic Regression, K-Mean Clustering, Random Forest.
 You’ll also find their worksheets for practice.

-Statistics and ML:  Here’s a list of tutorials to become efficient in your day to day programming.
+* [Statistics and ML]():  Here’s a list of tutorials to become efficient in your day to day programming.
 It covers python pandas, machine learning algorithms, statistics and data visualization

-3. Machine Learning
+### 3. Machine Learning

-Scikit Learn: Scikit learn is a python library for machine learning.
+* [Scikit Learn](): Scikit learn is a python library for machine learning.
 This repository has everything to offer to help you learn about machine learning in Python. ( Hint: Dig Deeper )

-Awesome Machine Learning: Here is an ultimate list of tutorials, resources, guides for machine learning, data analysis, natural language processing, data visualization in all the programming languages like Python, R, Java, Go, C++, Swift.
+* [Awesome Machine Learning](): Here is an ultimate list of tutorials, resources, guides for machine learning, data analysis, natural language processing, data visualization in all the programming languages like Python, R, Java, Go, C++, Swift.
 Choose accordingly.

-Complete Machine Learning: Here’s a collection of  tutorials and examples for solving problems using machine learning.
+* [Complete Machine Learning](): Here’s a collection of  tutorials and examples for solving problems using machine learning.
 It consist of beginning to end steps of ML covering stages such as model evaluation, implementation of ML algorithms, data visualization etc.

-Parallel Machine Learning: This tutorial is on using scikit learn and ipython for parallel machine learning.
+* [Parallel Machine Learning](): This tutorial is on using scikit learn and ipython for parallel machine learning.
 Here you’ll find a 2 hours long video from Pycon 2013 with lecture notes and other useful resources.

-Machine Learning Courses: Here’s a list of Best Machine Learning Courses in the world.
+* [Machine Learning Courses](): Here’s a list of Best Machine Learning Courses in the world.

-4. Deep Learning
+### 4. Deep Learning

 Caffe: Caffe is a deep learning framework made with expression, speed, and modularity in mind.
 This repository consist of installation instructions and other recommended tutorials to help you learn this framework properly.